SWEEKAR GUIDEBOOK:

 Stop any and all hate speech: This is a great opportunity for you to demonstrate to your child that you are an ally.
 It is crucial that your child feels that your home and ultimately you are a safe space.
 You must not allow hateful speech of any kind.
 For example, if someone uses the word ‘gay’ in place of ‘stupid’, remind them that the two are not interchangeable and suggest they should say what they actually mean instead.

-Educate yourself: Start educating yourself about the LGBTQ community.
+Educate yourself: Start educating yourself about the LGBTQIA+ community.
 You don’t have to wait for the big ‘coming out’ moment to start learning.
-Consider increasing your understanding of the LGBTQ experience and brushing up on appropriate language.
+Consider increasing your understanding of the LGBTQIA+ experience and brushing up on appropriate language.

 Word of advice for parents looking to accept their children’s choices?